Introduction

 No Authentication

-This authentication is applicable to where all the content is available for the public.
+This authentication is applicable to where all the content is available to the public.
 As the name describes there is no authentication applied to the application.
 If the application does not keep track of the users then this authentication is applied.
-If No Authentication is selected when creating the ASP.NET web application then the application will not include any resources that optional authentication will require, or we can say that there are no web pages available for logging in, no classes for the membership.
+If No Authentication is selected when creating the ASP.NET web application then the application will not include any resources that optional authentication will require, or we can say that there are no web pages available for logging in, and no classes for the membership.

-We can choose this authentication as in the following:
+We can choose this authentication as in the following.

 Individual User Accounts